playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ## Step 2: Create a Bounds Composable

-Now let's move the bounds size checking into a composable as well.
+Now let's move the bounds' size checking into a composable as well.
 This is done in JavaScript like so:

 ```javascript
 const resizeListener = () => {